cdeil/sphinx-tutorial/README.rst

 The HTML output will still be OK .. it's just a warning.

-Exercise 4
+Exercise 5
 ++++++++++

 * TODO: something that causes a Sphinx error

-Exercise 5
+Next steps
 ++++++++++

-* Add a sub-page ``tutorial.rst`` and some more content there.
+If you'd like to learn more ...

 5. Autodoc
 ----------